For most gardeners, the top vegetable is the tomato. As they plant in late May, visions of red, round, juicy beefsteaks dance in their heads.

 Or not.
 Some gardeners see tomatoes in a rainbow of colors: red, sure, but also shades of yellow, orange, pink, green, burgundy, purple, streaked and striped, and practically black.
 Along with those colors come a range of flavors.
 There's a tomato for every taste.

 There's the blocky pink hybrid 'Early Wonder', early maturing and determinate.
 Determinate tomatoes grow to a certain size and stop, producing all their fruit over a few weeks and then quitting.
-Because they tend to be smaller and bushy and need less staking, they are a good choice for smaller gardens and containers, Hilgenberg says.
+Because they tend to be smaller and bushy and need less staking, they are a good choice for smaller gardens and containers, according to Lisa Hilgenberg, horticulturist at the Garden's Regenstein Fruit & Vegetable Garden.

 Take 'Black Krim', a brownish Russian variety with "a very salty taste," Hilgenberg says.
 Like many dark varieties, it comes from the area around the Black Sea.
 'Cherokee Purple' is a burgundy tomato with a sweet, complex flavor sometimes described as having smoky undertones.
 'Cream Sausage' is a meaty, finger-shaped tomato that is a pale, buttermilk yellow.
 Imagine it in a fresh salsa with cilantro.
 'Dr. Carolyn' starts ivory and turns yellow as it ripens.
 'Paul Robeson' is nearly black.
 'Green Zebra' is green striped with yellow.

 'Emmy' is orangey-yellow with a very intense flavor.
 As with many heirlooms, part of the attraction of 'Emmy' is its origin story: originating in Transylvania, its seeds were passed to an Oregon couple living in Germany by a Romanian refugee.
-Like many of the Garden's tomatoes, its seeds were ordered from Seed Savers Exchange, whose co-founder, Diane Ott Whealy, spoke at the Garden's first seed swap this spring.
+Like many of the Garden's tomatoes, its seeds were ordered from Seed Savers Exchange.

 Not all heirlooms are sprawlers.
 'Nebraska Wedding', another orange variety, is determinate, and its seeds are said to have been passed to Nebraska brides on their wedding days.